 - 2 cups blueberries, washed, drained - or 2 cups frozen blueberries, thawed, or 2 cups rehydrated blueberries (we often use dehydrated blueberries since they don't sink when mixing, as pictured in this post)

 - Preheat the oven to 400.

-- Mix the butter and 1 1/4 cups sugar until it is light and soft.
+- Cream the butter and 1 ¼ cups sugar until light and fluffy.

-- Add the eggs, one at a time, beating well after each.
+- Add the eggs, beating well as you add each egg.

-- Sift in the flour, salt and baking powder, into to the creamed mixture alternately with the milk.
+- Sift in the flour, salt and baking powder, into to the creamed mixture.

-- Line a 12 cup standard muffin tin with cupcake liners
+- Line a 6 cup jumbo muffin tin or 12 cup standard muffin tin with cupcake liners.

 - Sprinkle the 3 teaspoons sugar over the tops of the muffins, reduce oven heat to 375, and bake at 375 degrees for about 30-35 minutes.